echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 devices owned by those institutions if policy settings are supported within the software that allows the ECH functionality to be disabled.

-(Editorial note: these two below paragraph need revision)
+(Editorial note: these two below paragraph need revision towards the end of the development of this draft)

 Third-party devices pose an additional challenge, primarily because the use of ECH will render transparent proxies inoperable.
 The most